drserafin/Simple-Wordle-Game/README.md

-# Simple-Wordle-Game
+I'm creating a Wordle game inspired by the Tuffle project in my CPSC 121 course and learning from YouTube videos.
+This project focuses on object-oriented programming in C++.

-I will be attempting to create a Wordle game inspired by the Tuffle project in my course, CPSC 121, which focuses on object-oriented programming in C++.
+I've made this project personal to increase my motivation and enjoyment of the creation process.